Kasseri Cheese vs Raclette Cheese

 Kasseri's texture can be described as "firm to hard".
 Raclette Cheese has a moisture content of 36-44%.
 Raclette's texture can be described as "semisoft, smooth".

-Kasseri Cheese has a rich flavor.
+Kasseri Cheese has a rich taste.
 Kasseri's aroma can be described as "flowery".
-Raclette Cheese has a mildly acidic flavor.
+Raclette Cheese has a mildly acidic taste.

 Appearance and Aging